Dr Benjamin Dickson

 Research | Current

 Dr Dickson participates actively in projects developing hypoxia activated prodrugs of DNA targeting agents and DNA damage response (DDR) inhibitors.
 He is interested in expanding this focus to include novel DDR inhibitors and chemical probes to explore the interplay of DDR elements.
+Beyond hypoxic-activation of prodrugs he is working on development of other methodologies that can be used in tandem with targeting motifs to make use of specific sub-celluar biochemical features for activation of cytotoxins.
 He has noted the propensity for drug development projects to generate large amounts of information and is interested in exploring collaborations to develop systems for organisation and recall of this data and ensure it is available for the future.

 His current research interests are: